Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 (or Menthon), an earlier monk who founded a travelers' hospice and monastery in the Pennine Alps and another hospice in the Graian Alps.
 Both of these passes were later named for him and and the large rescue dogs for these places where they were stationed.

-NB: I followed the LCMS Calendar of Commemorations and listed Bernard on 19 August, even though his death date is normally listed as 20 August and occasionally as the 21st.
+NB: I followed the LCMS Calendar of Commemorations and listed Bernard on 19 August, even though his death date is normally remembered as 20 August and occasionally as the 21st.
 Roman Catholicism celebrates his feast on the 20th.

 Psalm 139:1-12 or 19:7-11